 What to See and Do in Rothenburg ob der Tauber

-Here’s a look at some of our favourite places to visit in Rothenburg, plus an experience that will make you feel like you are really living in medieval times!
+Here’s a look at some of our favourite places to visit in Rothenburg, plus an experience that will make you feel like you are really living in medieval times.
+Afterwards, we share an interesting story about how Rothenburg survived WWII.

 The first thing we did after checking into our hotel was walk the town wall.
 At 1.5 miles, the medieval wall completely encircles the town’s historic centre, giving you a great view of Rothenburg’s half-timbered architecture.
 I felt like I had gone back in time while walking the wall and did not want to come down!